opeyemiajibola/ieeeukiyp.github.io/_posts/2019-10-23-stem-symposium-leeds-2019-schedule.md

 much in initial stages and the presenter would highly appreciate constructive feedback in this regard.

-**Simon Obute**

-University of Leeds
+### Simon Obute - University of Leeds

-**RepAtt: Achieving Swarm Coordination through Chemotaxis**

-Swarm foraging is a common test case application for multi-robot systems.
+**RepAtt: Achieving Swarm Coordination through Chemotaxis** Swarm foraging is a common test case application for multi-robot systems.
 In this paper we present a novel algorithm for improving coordination of a robot swarm by selectively broadcasting repulsion and attraction signals.
 Robots use a chemotaxis-inspired search behaviour